-I will continue writing blog posts here, but mainly, they will be published on Medium under the user @glegoux.
+I will continue writing blog posts here, but they will mainly be published on Medium under the user @glegoux.
 The goal is always to improve the experience of readers and my experience of writing.
-The Medium platform is mature and becoming more and more popular, being one of the leaders among the editors of tech blogs now.
+After having re-evaluated the market of online editors, the Medium platform is mature and becoming more and more popular, being one of the leaders among the editors of tech blogs now.
 It provides a full WYSIWYG user interface when editing online, with various formatting options provided as the user edits.
 It allows publishing blog posts (called stories) to capture large audiences and communities.

-- While the other ones will remain on this blog.
+- The other ones will remain only in this blog.

 ✅ Pros | ❌ Cons |